tashay/PUI2016_tg1478/HW5_tg1478/README.md

 ## Assignment 2: Line fitting and data wrangling using gendered income

-To complete regression plotting, I worked collaboratively with Jordan Vani.
+To complete regression plotting, I received assistance from Jordan Vani.

 For this assignment, I compared the income level of males and females by race.
 I plotted the income data and fit it with OSL and Spearman analytical regressions.